 Qualified educational expenses and fees include items such as:

-- Tuition and fees including required course expenses
+- Tuition and fees including required course expenses.

-- Expenses that benefit you, your spouse, or a dependent for whom you claim an exemption
+- Expenses that benefit you, your spouse, or a dependent for whom you claim an exemption.

 - Books, room, and board are not considered qualified education expenses.

-The amount of qualified expenses is reduced by the sum of any scholarships, employer-provided educational assistance, fellowships, or other tuition benefits and both the principal and the interest of the EE savings bonds must be used to pay the qualified expenses in order to exclude the interest from your taxable income.
+The amount of qualified expenses is reduced by the sum of any scholarships, employer-provided educational assistance, fellowships, or other tuition benefits and both the principal and the interest of the EE savings bonds must be used to pay the qualified expenses to exclude the interest from your taxable income.